calebmpeterson/META-x/README.md

 #### Command Not Found Fallback

-If the event that your query does not match a known command, the raw query string will be passed to `~/.meta-x/fallback-handler.js` if it exists:
+In the event that your query does not match a known command, the raw query string will be passed to `~/.meta-x/fallback-handler.js` if it exists:

 ```js
 module.exports = function (selection, query) {